wkumari/draft-wkumari-dhc-capport/README.md

    captive portal mode.
 This highly restricts what the customer can do until the customer has authenticated.

-   This document describes a DHCP option (and a RA extension) to inform clients that they are behind some sort of captive portal device, and that they will need to authenticate to get Internet Access.
+   This document describes a DHCP option (and a Router Advertisement extension) to inform clients that they are behind some sort of captive portal device, and that they will need to authenticate to get Internet Access.
 It is not a full solution to address all of the issues that clients may have with captive portals; it is designed to be used in larger solutions.
 The method of authenticating to, and interacting with the captive portal is out of scope of this document.

    [ Ed note (remove): This document is being developed in github: https://github.com/wkumari/draft-wkumari-dhc-capport . ]